- West Country

 A Cruise Ship that had been due to sail from Avonmouth last week has been impounded in Dorset, leaving hundreds of passengers without a holiday.
 The Discovery should have set sail for Norway with travellers looking forward to seeing the Northern Lights.

 But the vessel has been detained by the Maritime & Coastguard Agency.
+Passengers have contacted us to express their anger.
 Richard Payne reports.

-Passengers on a cruise ship due to leave Portland have been offered full refunds after their trip was cancelled without warning.
+Passengers on a cruise ship due have been offered full refunds after their trip was cancelled without warning.

 Seven hundred people were on board the Discovery ahead of a 15-day cruise to the Northern Lights when they were told the ship would not be leaving.